MohamedHelmyCG/SoulJournal/README.md

 - Analytics for conversation patterns and insights

 ## Support

 For issues or feature requests, please open an issue on the GitHub repository.

 ---

-Thank you for using Voice Journal!
+Thank you for using Soul Journal!
 We hope it helps you reflect and grow through meaningful conversations with yourself.